Pediatric scoliosis: What every parent should know

 What are the treatment options for scoliosis?

 Multiple treatment options for scoliosis are available depending on the condition’s severity and the child’s overall health.
-Bracing and physical therapy may help with minor cases, but in more severe circumstances, surgery is the best treatment option.
+Bracing and physical therapy may help with many minor cases, but in more severe circumstances, surgery is the best treatment option.

 The thought of a child undergoing surgery can be intimidating to parents, but Dr. Hadden has seen many children return to a high level of activity after they finish recovering from their surgery.